codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 Now we can validate the normal DataAnnotations as well as any custom validation logic we would like to include on startup!

-*Unhandled exception.
-Microsoft.Extensions.Options.OptionsValidationException: WebHookUrl must start with https://*
+Unhandled exception.
+Microsoft.Extensions.Options.OptionsValidationException: WebHookUrl must start with https:// {: .notice--warning }

 If we fix everything with our validation, like so...